 In the Scottish hamlet of Marywell in Ballogie, bordering the Cairngorms National Park, the community has converted its local phone box into Scotland's smallest Internet cafe -- a digital oasis in the Scottish Highlands where 3G and 4G phone signals are hard to find.

+The Ballogie phone box dates from the 1940s and neighbors the Butterworth Gallery, run by Sarah Parker.
 Parker had the idea of connecting the WiFi from her gallery to the phone box and adding a hot drinks machine.

 "It had to be repainted, we had to seal all of the panes, it was leaking quite badly," Marywell resident David Younie says, adding that it's helped bring residents together and has become a focal point in the picturesque hamlet.